tanguyhardion/click-counter/README.md

 ## Dependencies

 This project uses the [FlatLaf Look and Feel](https://www.formdev.com/flatlaf/).
+The JAR can be found on [Maven](https://search.maven.org/artifact/com.formdev/flatlaf/3.1/jar?eh=).